ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Note that authentication via signed JWS request bodies implies that GET requests are not authenticated.
 Servers MUST NOT respond to GET requests for resources that might be considered sensitive.
-Account resources are the only sensitive resources defined in this specification.
+For example, a CA might consider account resources sensitive because they reveal clients' email addresses.
+Or the CA might consider order-list resources (in the "orders" field of an account object) to be sensitive because they reveal which certificates were issued by the same account.

 If the client sends a JWS signed with an algorithm that the server does not support, then the server MUST return an error with status code 400 (Bad Request)